pinterest/yuvi/README.md

 ```
 ## NOTE

 This project is under active development.
-We are currently integrating Yuvi with OpenTSDB.
+A dev version of OpenTSDB integration code can be found at: https://github.com/mansu/opentsdb/tree/yuvi-dev